NeuralSens: Sensitivity Analysis of Neural Networks: Further examples and comparison with other methods

-\fct{SensFeaturePlot} function performs a similar analysis as Lek's and \code{pdp} by plotting the sensitivity of the output with respect to the input colored proportionally to the value of the input variable.
+\fct{SensFeaturePlot} function performs an analysis similar to Lek's and \code{pdp} by plotting the sensitivity of the output with regard to the input colored proportionally to the value of the input variable.
 On the one hand, \fct{lekprofile} function indicates that \code{lstat} and \code{rad} have a direct relationship with the output and \code{zn} has an inverse relationship with the output.
-Figure \ref{fig:lekprofile} also suggests that all the input variables have a non-linear relationship with the output.
-On the other hand, figure \ref{fig:featplot4} shows that the sensitivity of the output has an approximately linear relationship with \code{zn}, and a non-linear relationship with the other two inputs.
-In this case, \fct{lekprofile} function give6s more information about the model, but can be difficult to understand how the value of the input variables in each of the groups affect the output variable.
+Figure \ref{subfig:mod4_lekprofile} also suggests that all the input variables have a non-linear relationship with the output.
+On the other hand, Figure \ref{subfig:feat} shows that the sensitivity of the output has an approximately linear relationship with \code{zn}, and a non-linear relationship with the other two inputs.
+In this case, the \fct{lekprofile} function gives more information about the model, but it can be difficult to understand how the value of the input variables in each group affects the output variable.

+\fct{SensAnalysisMLP} can be used to obtain more information on variable importance and relationships between variables.
+In this case, the \code{rad} variable affects the output the most, information which can be difficult to extract from the other functions.